 With Andy adding to the heritage of premium quality established by Bob Taylor, the Taylor guitar line currently boasts a wide range of guitar models.
 It’s a diverse palette of musical flavors, but all Taylor models share important fundamental traits: exceptional playability, a clear, balanced musical voice, and premium craftsmanship that will allow your guitar to serve you reliably for many years.

 In the end, even if you don’t end up choosing one of our guitars, we hope our guide helps you find an instrument that does inspire you to play.
 Because making music is good for the soul.

 We throw around a lot of terminology when discussing guitars and guitar-building.
 Read up on the most commonly used language used to describe guitar parts, tone and features.

 Five things that set the Taylor experience apart

 Why do people choose to play a Taylor guitar?

 We can think of lots of reasons.
 From our perspective, they all flow from the same wellspring: our underlying passion for improving the guitar-playing experience.
-That creative drive set a teenage Bob Taylor on a path of innovation 46 years ago, and that push for continuous improvement laid the creative foundation of our culture, guiding our approach to everything we do.
+That creative drive set a teenage Bob Taylor on a path of innovation nearly a half a century ago, and that push for continuous improvement laid the creative foundation of our culture, guiding our approach to everything we do.
 For anyone curious about what makes us unique, here are five things that players can count on from us.